phybers/phybers/README.md

  > > ### _phybers.utils.intersection_
  > > > ### _Description_

 The bundle ***intersection*** sub-module calculates a similarity measure between two sets of brain fibers (fiber clusters or segmented bundles).
 It uses a maximum distance threshold to consider two fibers as similar.
 Both sets of fibers must be in the same space.
 First, a Euclidean distance matrix is calculated between the fibers of the two sets.
 Then, the maximum distance threshold is applied between fiber pairs and the number of fibers from one set that have a similar fibers in the other set are count, for both sets.
 The similarity measure yields a value between $0$ and $100\%$.
-The input data of the intersection algorithm are the two sets of fibers and the maximum distance threshold, while the output is the similarity percentage.

 > > > ### _intersection Functions_

 ```python